programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 {% include figure.html filename="groupblogging-preview-and-merge.png" caption="Screenshot of how to view the Netlify preview" %}

-Two possible next steps, depending on how the preview looks and how your review of the post goes:
+Three possible next steps, depending on how the preview looks and how your review of the post goes:

-4a.
-If the preview looks good to you, you can click on the "Merge pull request" button in the bottom left of the section.
+<a id="#force-merge-checkbox-use"></a>*Option #1:* If the preview looks good to you, you can click on the "Merge pull request" button in the bottom left of the section.
 Click the checkbox next to the "Use your administrator privileges to merge this pull request" message that appears, then click the "Confirm merge" button, followed by the "delete branch" button that will appear to the right.
 (Getting rid of branches once we're done with them helps us keep the repo clean, as we may have multiple branches open at one time that are seeing active work.)

 {% include figure.html filename="groupblogging-delete-branch-PR-done.png" caption="Screenshot showing deleting branch after PR" %}

-4b.
-If the preview doesn't look right to you, you can leave a review in two ways.
+*Option #2:* If the preview doesn't look right to you, you can leave a review in two ways.

 If the PR author added your username to the list of requested reviewers (using the "reviewers" option at the upper-right of the page), you can scroll to the top of the page to see a yellow rectangle stating "[username] requested your review on this pull request".
 Click on the green "add your review" button to the right of this message.